GSA/piv-guides/Template-2.md

 # Example Outline Template

-Now that you have created a new page, this **Example Outline** will help you to create your guide.
+Now that you have created a new Page to start your guide, this **Example Outline** will help you to structure and develop content for your guide.

-  1. Copy and paste this **Example Outline** into your new guide as a starting point for your document structure.
+  1. If you have not already done so, copy and paste this **Example Outline** below into your new Page.

 ## Overview

-This text should give a brief overview of what content is contained within the guidance document.
-It may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.
+This text should give a brief overview of what the subject matter covered in your guide.
+In addition to giving a subject-matter overview, it may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.

 ## Assumptions

-  > This section could also be called **_Preconditions_** or **_Required Hardware and Software_**.

-  This section will be a bullet list explaining assumption(s) or other needed precondition(s), including required hardware and software, that must be met before the user can begin the procedures in the new guide.
+  > This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
+Alternatively, this section may be called **_Preconditions_** that must be met or **_Required Hardware and Software_** that must be obtained and/or configured before the user can begin the procedures.

 ## Before You Get Started